MW

-The “docker is not recognized as an internal or external command” error on Windows typically means Docker is not installed or not in your system PATH.
-This guide covers Docker installation, PATH configuration, and troubleshooting for Windows.
+The “docker is not recognized as an internal or external command” error on Windows typically means Docker Desktop isn’t installed, isn’t running, or isn’t in your system PATH.
+Here’s exactly what it looks like:

 Understanding the Docker Error